geodynamics/pylith/README.md

 A complete and growing list of the authors that have contributed over the years can be found at [GitHub contributors](https://github.com/geodynamics/pylith/graphs/contributors).

-Please see the User Manual for complete and [acknowledgement and citation](https://pylith.readthedocs.io/en/latest/intro/preface.html#citation) information.
+Please see the User Guide for complete and [acknowledgement and citation](https://pylith.readthedocs.io/en/latest/intro/preface.html#citation) information.